 Cardinals add another bullpen arm, reach deal with Wittgren

-ST. LOUIS (AP) - The St. Louis Cardinals added another bullpen arm Sunday, reaching a deal with free agent right-hander Nick Wittgren.
+ST. LOUIS (AP) — The St. Louis Cardinals added another bullpen arm, reaching a deal with free-agent right-hander Nick Wittgren that pays $1.2 million while in the major leagues and $150,000 while in the minors.

-The 30-year-old Wittgren was 2-9 with one save and a 5.05 ERA in a career-high 60 games for Cleveland last season.
+The 30-year-old Wittgren, whose deal was announced Sunday, was 2-9 with one save and a 5.05 ERA in a career-high 60 games for Cleveland last season.

 In six seasons with Miami and Cleveland, he is 18-15 with five saves and 3.75 ERA in 258 games.
 He has struck out 265 in 271 1/3 innings.